divnix/digga/doc/start/from-nixos.md

 # From NixOS

 ## Generate Configuration
-Assuming your happy with your existing partition layout, you can generate a basic NixOS configuration for your system using:
+Assuming you're happy with your existing partition layout, you can generate a basic NixOS configuration for your system using:
 ```sh
 flk up